bevy-cheatbook/bevy-cheatbook/src/programming/change-detection.md

 ```

 Change detection is triggered by `DerefMut`.
 Simply accessing components via a
-mutable query, without it actually being a `&mut` access, will *not* trigger it.
+mutable query, without actually performing a `&mut` access, will *not* trigger it.

 This makes change detection quite accurate.
 You can rely on it to optimize
 your game's performance, or to otherwise trigger things to happen.